Still Life (2013 film): Plot

-John May is a man struggling with loneliness who works the Bona Vacantia office in the Kennington Town Hall in London, where his main responsibility is locating the next of kin of people found dead in the district with no will and testament.
-Most cases are open-and-shut due to lack of leads, but when heirs are located, he regularly finds them hesitant to organise funerals for the deceased and so has taken to the practice of organising the funerals, writing eulogies for each deceased and attending the funerals himself, usually as the only mourner.
+John May is a man struggling with loneliness who works the Bona Vacantia office at Kennington Town Hall in London, where his main responsibility is locating the next of kin of people found dead in the district with no will and testament.
+Most cases are open-and-shut due to lack of leads, but when heirs are located, he often finds them hesitant to organise funerals for the deceased and so has taken to the practice of organising the funerals, writing eulogies for each deceased and attending the funerals himself, usually as the only mourner.
 His boss finds this practice time-consuming and expensive and so has decided to close his office down once he completes one final case: the death of William "Billy" Stoke.
-When Mr. May, as he is called throughout the story, asks the man's address, he finds out that the deceased was a neighbour he never knew, who lived directly across the apartment building from him, in direct view of his window.
+John discovers that the deceased was a neighbour he never knew, who lived in the same block of council flats, directly opposite him, and in direct view of his kitchen window.

-Inspecting Stoke's apartment, his sole lead is a series of photographs, one of them being of a pork pie factory.
+Inspecting Stoke's flat, his sole lead is a series of photographs, one leading him to a pork pie factory.
 Most of the photographs are of an adult woman and a young girl.
-The many photos of the young girl stop abruptly; there are empty pages in the album and no photos of a girl much older than ten.
+The many photos of the young girl stop abruptly; there are empty pages in the album and no photos of her much after the age of ten.
 John surmises that Stoke once had a wife and daughter, but there are no records or leads, no names, dates or labels, no identification of any kind.

-He visits the pie factory and finds one of the workers who was friends with Stoke at the time.
-He asks the man if he had ever spoken of a wife or daughter to which the man replies that Stoke had never spoken of a family and that he left the factory for a lady who owned a fish and chips restaurant that Stoke frequented.
+John visits the pie factory and finds one of the workers who was friends with Stoke at the time.
+He asks the man if he had ever spoken of a wife or daughter to which the man replies that Stoke had never spoken of a family and that he left the factory for a lady who owned a fish and chip shop which Stoke frequented.
 John travels to where Stoke was living at the time and checks all the fish and chip shops in town until he locates Stoke's former lover, Mary, her adult daughter, and granddaughter.
 Mary discloses that Stoke is the father of her daughter, but that he left before he knew of her existence.

 Mary tells John that they cannot be considered Stoke's kin as "he never wanted a family."
 She does, however, tell him that after Stokes abandoned her he probably landed himself in prison.